Ahdhn/PyRXMesh/CUSTOM_CUDA_PLUGINS.md

 ```

 The generated plugin builds against the `pyrxmesh` package installed in the active Python environment.
 It reuses the RXMesh headers and library installed with PyRXMesh, so plugin builds should compile only the plugin code instead of rebuilding RXMesh.
 The plugin also checks the PyRXMesh/RXMesh build configuration at runtime.

+External plugins must discover the installed PyRXMesh CMake package and create their extension with `pyrxmesh_add_plugin`.
+Build the plugin in `Release` mode with the same host compiler and CUDA toolchain used by the installed runtime.

 After `pip install`, `my_kernels` is in your environment's site-packages and importable from any directory, exactly like `pyrxmesh` itself.